anisha282000/Face_eye_detection/README.md

 # Face_eye_detection
-This is a python based Face and Eye Detection project using computer vision and Haar Cascade Classifier.
+This is a python Face and Eye Detection project using computer vision and Haar Cascade Classifier.

 ## Installation